MaelCravero/conf-pattern-matching/slides/slides.md

 ### Not so trivial

-- Our "pattern-matching" with variants is not real pattern-matching, more of a visitor dispatching on specific types
+- Our "pattern-matching" is a visitor dispatching on specific types
-- Note that the dispatch is only based on the **static type** stored in the variant
+- Dispatch is only based on the **static type** stored in the variant
 - How do we dispatch based on the type of a node's children if we can only dispatch on the node's static type?